data-max-hq/tum-ai-academy/README.md

 Deploy AI Models - Making AI models accessible to users.

 ## How-to
-To get started with making ML applications reachable to users.
+To get started with making ML applications reachable to users:

 ### Step 1: Clone this repo